tlh/workgroups.el/README.md

 Here's what the same info node has to say about window configuration opacity:

 > Other primitives to look inside of window configurations would make sense, but
-> are not implemented because we did not need them."
+> are not implemented because we did not need them.

 Greeeaaat.
 Workgroups solves this problem by implementing an independent window configuration object -- one that is translucent, frobbable and serializable.